hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

     aes(x = interval, y = mean, color = factor(weekdaytype)),
     xlab = "Interval",
     ylab = "Mean number of steps"
-) + geom_line()  + scale_color_hue(name = "Legenda") + ggtitle(label = "Mean number of steps by interval - Weekend Vs Weekday")
+) + geom_line()  + scale_color_hue(name = "Legend") + ggtitle(label = "Mean number of steps by interval - Weekend Vs Weekday")
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-16-1.png)

 By checking out the last graph it's possible to conclude:
-- People usually starts to walk after the 500 5-minutes interval
+- People usually start walking after the 500th 5-minutes interval;
 - On the weekdays the number of steps at the initial intervals is higher thant
-those at the weekend.
+those at the weekend;
-- Between the 800 (aprox.) and 1.000 interval, the number of steps seams to be
+- For both, weekend and weekday, the number of steps between the 800th and
-the highest of the day, indicating a possible running activity during this
+1.000th (aprox.) interval, the number of steps seams to be the highest of the
-period of time;
+day, indicating a possible running activity during this period of time;
-- Along all the rest of the day people walks more during the weekend than during
+- Along all the rest of the day people walk more during the weekends than during
-the weekdays, problably because at weekdays people use to be at the office,
+the weekdays, problably because they are usually at the office, where it's more common
-where it's not usual to walk.
+to be sitted than to be walking.